Mission & History

 At Ronald McDonald House Charities of Arkoma, we believe in fostering the well-being and progress of young lives.
 Through our programs, we’re helping to ensure a brighter future for the generation of tomorrow.

 RMHC supports the critical needs of children through its family-centered programs:

 - The Ronald McDonald House program provides support and resources that helps keep families close.
 This proximity helps families participate in important medical decisions.
 Our first Ronald McDonald House was opened in 2016 at Washington Regional Medical Center in Fayetteville, Arkansas.

 - The Ronald McDonald Family Room program, located in the hospital just steps away from a child’s bedside, provides a place for families to relax, regroup and regain the strength they need to support their child.
 Our first Ronald McDonald Family Room was opened in 2011 at Mercy Hospital in Fort Smith, Arkansas.
 Our second Family Room was opened in 2013 at Mercy NWA in Rogers, Arkansas.

 - The Ronald McDonald Care Mobile program brings critical dental services directly to children who live in vulnerable communities.
-This state-of-the-art vehicle not only provide screenings, like many mobile health units, but also provide treatment and referrals for ongoing medical or dental care.
+This state-of-the-art vehicle not only provides screenings, like many mobile health units but also provides treatment and referrals for ongoing medical or dental care.
 Our Ronald McDonald Care Mobile has been serving children in the greater Springdale, Arkansas area since 2011.